Topological dynamics of cosine maps

 \section{Itineraries and rays landing together}

+This section concerns certain sps maps in $\B$ that have dynamic rays on their Julia sets.
+Namely, in \cite{mio_newCB}, the following class is introduced: \begin{defn} We say that $f \in \B$ belongs to the \textit{class $\CB$} if $J(\lambda f)$ is a Cantor bouquet for some $\vert \lambda \vert$ sufficiently small. \end{defn} It follows from \cite[Theorem 1.4]{mio_newCB} that some iterate of each escaping point of any function $f\in \CB$ can be joined to infinity by a dynamic ray, and that the concept of canonical rays can be extended to maps in this class.
+Moreover, the class $\CB$ includes all finite compositions of class $\B$ functions of finite order, and in particular, all cosine maps; see \cite[Proposition 6]{mio_newCB}.

-In this section, we extend the concept of \textit{itineraries} introduced in \S\ref{sec_cosh_indent} for the functions $\cosh$ and $\cosh^2$ to all strongly postcritically separated functions in class $\CB$, and use it to provide some combinatorial criteria for their canonical rays landing together.
+In this section, we extend the concept of \textit{itineraries} introduced in \S\ref{sec_cosh_indent} for the functions $z\mapsto \cosh(z)$ and $z \mapsto \cosh^2(z)$ to all strongly postcritically separated functions in class $\CB$, and use it to provide some combinatorial criteria for their canonical rays landing together in Theorem \ref{thm_landing_intro}.
 This idea, that comes from polynomial dynamics, has already been used in the study of the exponential and cosine families; see for example \cite{lasseTopExp, dierkParadox}.
 Moreover, a more general and systematic definition of itineraries for geometrically finite functions can be found in \cite[Chapter~5]{helena_thesis}.
-A transcendental entire function $f$ is \textit{geometrically finite} if $S(f)\cap F(f)$ is compact and $P_J$ is finite.
-In particular, only attracting and parabolic basins can occur as Fatou components for maps in this class \cite[Proposition 2.5]{helena_landing}.
-Since for strongly postcritically separated functions in class $\B$ the only possible Fatou components are attracting basins \cite[Lemma 2.6]{mio_orbifolds}, some of the definitions in \cite[Chapter 5]{helena_thesis} adapt to our setting, and hence we follow this approach.
+We say that $f\in \B$ is \textit{geometrically finite} if $S(f)\cap F(f)$ is compact and $P_J$ is finite.
+In particular, only attracting and parabolic basins can occur as Fatou components for maps in this class; \cite[Proposition 2.5]{helena_landing}.
+Since for strongly postcritically separated functions in class $\B$ the only possible Fatou components are attracting basins, \cite[Lemma 2.6]{mio_orbifolds}, some of the definitions in \cite[Chapter 5]{helena_thesis} will adapt to our setting.

-For the rest of the section, let us fix $f\in \CB$ strongly postcritically separated.
-Our first goal is to define a forward-invariant closed set $K \Supset P(f)$ such that $J(f)\subset \text{cl}(\C \setminus K)$ and so that each connected component of $\C \setminus K$ is simply connected.
-Then, we will define itineraries using those components.
-More specifically, we will define $K$ as a union of two sets $K_J$ and $K_F$, the first consisting of the union of all canonical rays whose endpoints are in $P_J$, and the second comprising all points in $P_F$.